lionel-fillatre/lionel-fillatre.github.io/content/authors/admin/_index.md

 ## About Me

 Lionel Fillatre is a professor of data science.
-Her research interests include machine learning and deep learning.
+His research interests include machine learning and deep learning.